nkoster/ws2/README.md

 What works now: open in browser and receive ws updates in the browser console.log about text that was entered into a server side telnet session, to localhost:9501.

-TLS is based on the default NodeJS cipher set, which already receives an A rating at ssllabs.com.
+TLS is based on the default NodeJS cipher set, which already receives an A rating at ssllabs.com, if you use an officially signed certificate.

 The client example is extracted from https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_client_applications